dot0-0/Speech-Emotion-Recognition/README.md

 ## Network Architecture

-The neural network architecture comprises two primary blocks.

-The first block constitutes a sequence of convolutional operations, initiating with a 2D convolutional layer producing 16 output channels.
-This layer is followed by batch normalization for stable training, ReLU activation for introducing non-linearity, max-pooling (2x2) to downsample the feature maps, and a dropout layer with a probability of 0.3 to prevent overfitting.

-The second block integrates a transformer mechanism that involves multiple TransformerEncoderLayers organized within a TransformerEncoder module.
-This transformer block serves to reduce the input data's dimensions before undergoing transformations across multiple layers.
-The resulting embeddings derived from both the convolutional and transformer blocks are concatenated to combine the distinctive features.

-Subsequently, the concatenated embeddings undergo linear transformation, followed by a dropout with a probability of 0.3 to further regularize the model.
-Finally, a softmax activation function generates class probabilities across the specified range of emotions.

-This architecture is specifically designed to fuse distinctive features extracted from convolutional and transformer-based representations, thereby facilitating the prediction of emotions based on the input data.
+This architecture is designed for emotion recognition and consists of the following components:

+Convolutional Block:

+It processes 2D input data, likely spectrograms or images with a single channel.
+The block includes multiple convolutional layers followed by batch normalization, ReLU activation, max-pooling, and dropout.
+Each convolutional layer captures different features from the input.
+Convolutions are performed using layers with different channel sizes, 3x3 kernel sizes, padding for spatial dimensions, and ReLU activation functions.
+Max-pooling reduces spatial dimensions.
+Transformer Block:

+After convolution, a MaxPooling2D layer reduces dimensions further.
+The data is reshaped to fit the transformer's required input shape (time, batch, embedding).
+The nn.TransformerEncoder is used with specific parameters for layers, input dimension, attention heads, feedforward network dimension, dropout rate, and activation function.
+The transformer learns relationships and dependencies within the input sequence.
+Concatenation and Final Layers:

+The outputs from the convolutional and transformer blocks are concatenated.
+The combined representation goes through a linear layer to map it to the output dimension representing different emotions.
+Dropout is applied before the final softmax activation.
+The final output includes both logits and softmax probabilities for each emotion class.
+Forward Function:

+The input tensor goes through both the convolutional and transformer blocks.
+The outputs are concatenated and passed through the linear layer with dropout, followed by a softmax activation to generate the final predictions.

 ## Results